 - Female participants may wear slacks, culottes, walking shorts or golf skirts/dresses, which constitute acceptable clothing worn by women in connection with participation in professional golf tournaments.
 Denim is prohibited.

 - Male participants must wear slacks and participants shall not wear shorts anywhere on club property, unless allowed by the hosting Section.
 In Sections which allow male participants to wear shorts, males may wear slacks or golf shorts which are professional looking in appearance.
 Denim is prohibited.

 - In order for the competition to take place, the course must have a minimum USGA course rating 68.0 for both men and women.
 Men under age 50 will play from a minimum of 6,350 yards to a maximum of 6,700 yards, while Women under age 50 will play from a minimum of 5,400 yards to a maximum of 5,700 yards.
 Men age 50 and over will play from 94% of the Men’s under age 50 yardage and Women age 50 and over will play from 94% of the Women’s under age 50 yardage, while retaining the Men’s and Women’s under age 50 target score.

 - The golf course is set up with the hole locations in a generally flat area of the green.

 - Target score is determined by multiplying the USGA course rating by two (2) and adding fifteen strokes.
 (After multiplying, any remaining fraction is dropped.)

-- Contestants’ clubs must be transported on a golf car; Only players may ride in a golf car.
+- Contestants’ clubs must be transported on a golf car; no more than two cars per grouping; Only players may ride in a golf car.